 If a threatening encounter occurs or develops, maximum light to the face while moving for distance, giving verbal commands/warnings or drawing your weapon provides you with a sensory advantage over your threat.
 If you already have your support hand in a high cross-body, its there if a block or shove is needed.
 If/when the weapon is drawn, it is positioned to marry to the weapon in your preferred two-handed grip.

 If the time comes to go to the gun, the light is already out and married to the shooting hand if you choose.
 A supported two-hand grip is beneficial though the situation may not allow it.
-Having to rapidly retreat from an edged/blunt weapon, move to cover or any other quick movement makes full body motion take priority over the more ridged demands of a married grip.
+Having to rapidly retreat from an edged/blunt weapon, move to cover or any other quick movement makes full body motion take priority over the more rigid demands of a married grip.
 Practice with close quarters shooting using supported and unsupported shooting is critical.

 Identify and engage.
 When you move, kill the light to mask your movement then re-illuminate to reestablish control/press the fight or evaluate your threat.

 If you carry a weapon light in addition to your handheld (the only way to do it, as I may have mentioned) and the gun is needed, a switch to the weapon light as soon as possible is the only choice.
 Immediate need will almost certainly mean dropping your handheld as you aren’t likely to have time to stow it.
 This may make you want to use a lanyard for the wrist or across the back of the hand, which is fine and is my preference as opposed to a finger loop or strap that makes getting the light off your hand an involved movement.